 The next morning we had breakfast, my sister said she was taking the bus, I was on my own.
 The weather remained the same as previous days very hot, I passed the supermarket got everything I needed and set off towards Kittilä.

 It became a long day on the bike, my bear/wolf anxiety came back, I had at the supermarket bought some salmon as that was my tactic if I bumped into one.
 Throw the salmon to the bear, and ride off.
 For a wolf, I had no plans, more than climbing a tree.
-I have not heard about wolfs climbing trees, bears are good at climbing trees.
+I have not heard about wolves climbing trees, bears are good at climbing trees.

-The road to Kittilä went through some deep forest, the villages were far apart, there were some villages that I passed that looked abandon.
+The road to Kittilä went through some deep forest, the villages were far apart, there were some villages that I passed that looked abandoned.
 My anxiety was not helped by the fact I came across a farm, where they had built some barrier near the road to protect their cattle and horses against wild animals was my guess.

-I arrived in Kittilä around 18:00, I did some shopping sat outside the supermarket cracked a beer open, and drank some locals on there way to the supermarket stopped and chatted with me.
+I arrived in Kittilä around 18:00, I did some shopping sat outside the supermarket cracked a beer open, and drank some locals on their way to the supermarket stopped and chatted with me.
 When I felt energized I went to the Airbnb apartment that was booked for the night.
 My sister was there waiting for me.

 We got a visit from Thord and Maria from Junosuando, they had some business nearby and they offered us to come with them to Junosuando that evening, we said we would like to cycle there, they took some of our bags.
 Later I watched another game of World Cup soccer and went to bed.